jrrobison1/llm-writer-workshop/README.md

 ## Description
 LLM Writer Workshop is a Python project that simulates a creative writing workshop with different roles: A writing agent, an editor, a fellow writer, and a publisher.
 It uses various selectable AI models for different roles, including OpenAI's GPT-4 and GPT-3.5 Turbo; Anthropic's Claude Haiku, Sonnet, and Opus; Google's Gemini; and Mistral's small, medium, and large.

+I made this because I wanted AI to help me write, not write _for_ me.
+I wanted the virtual experience of getting feedback from multiple points of view within the same workshop session.
+And I wanted the ability to receive different points of view—by selecting different models—even for the same persona.

 ![Publisher Feedback](/.images/publisher_feedback.png "Publisher Feedback")

 ## Installation